HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 }
 ```

-The mainchain identifier (`mcid`) identifies the mainchain block, whose forward transfers are synchronized in the FTTx.
-The list of synchronized forward transfers (`List[FT]`) is similar to the inputs in a regular mainchain transaction, with the difference that the sidechain doesn't need to verify their validity.
-They would not have been included in the mainchain block if they violated the mainchain consensus rules. (`List[UTXO]`) comprises the newly created outputs on the sidechain, spendable under the condidtions defined in the Sidechain Consensus Protocol.
+The mainchain identifier (`mcid`) identifies the mainchain block, whose Forward Transfers are synchronized in the FTTx.
+The list of synchronized Forward Transfers (`List[FT]`) is similar to the inputs in a regular mainchain transaction, with the difference that the sidechain doesn't verify their validity.
+They would not have been included in the mainchain if they violated the mainchain consensus rules. (`List[UTXO]`) comprises the newly created outputs on the sidechain, spendable under the conditions defined in the Sidechain Consensus Protocol.

-Lastly, forward transfers which cannot be processed properly are gathered and placed in a backward transfer to be included in the next Withdrawal Certificate.
-This mechanism is needed because the mainchain does not learn about failed forward transfers in another way.
+Lastly, Forward Transfers which cannot be processed properly are collected to be included in the next Withdrawal Certificate.
+This mechanism is needed because the mainchain does not learn about failed Forward Transfers in another way.
 Hence, it cannot create refund transactions itself.

 ## Sidechain Internal Transactions

 There are several ways to realize sidechain internal transactions in Zendoo.
-As long as a sidechain adheres to the Cross-Chain Transfer Protocol internal transactions can be implemented however the use case deems necessary.
-One of the first considerations that needs to go into a deciosion of the transactional model is if the sidechain should run the [UTXO or account model]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}).
+As long as a sidechain adheres to the Cross-Chain Transfer Protocol internal transactions can be implemented however the use case deems appropriate.
+One of the first considerations that needs to go into a decision of the transactional model is if the sidechain will run the [UTXO or account model]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}).
 One reason to diverge from the UTXO model used in Horizen's mainchain and the Latus sidechain construction would be the easier implementation of complex [smart contract functionalities]({{ site.baseurl }}{% post_url /technology/expert/2022-01-05-guaranteed-execution-with-smart-contracts %}) in the account model.

 Recall how the Zendoo protocol doesn't require a sidechain to be a blockchain at all.
 User account balances could be maintained in a more traditional [data structure]({{ site.baseurl }}{% post_url /technology/expert/2022-01-02-blockchain-as-a-data-structure %}), or even a highly progressive one like a [Directed Acyclic Graph]({{ site.baseurl }}{% post_url /technology/expert/2022-01-06-a-relative-the-dag %}).
 Hence, the option space for implementing sidechain internal transactions is huge.

 ### Sidechain Internal Transactions in Latus

 In Latus, the UTXO accounting model is used.
-Transactions on a Latus sidechain look pretty the same as those on mainchain.
+Transactions on Latus sidechains work just like regular UTXO on-chain transactions.
 At least one input is consumed with each transaction, spending of which is authorized through a [digital signature]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-3-digital-signatures %}).
 The total amount of the outputs created must be less than or equal to the amount of inputs consumed.

 ## Backward Transfers

-Compared to forward transfers, a more complex mechanism is required for backward transfers in Zendoo.
-Usually, backward transfers are initiated on the sidechain as special transactions, batched in Withdrawal Certificates, and propagated to the mainchain by the sidechain nodes.
+A more complex mechanism is required for Backward Transfers in Zendoo.
+Usually, Backward Transfers are initiated on the sidechain as special transactions, batched in Withdrawal Certificates, and propagated to the mainchain by sidechain nodes.

-Backward transfers in Zendoo are challenging due to the asymmetric design in which sidechains monitor the mainchain but not vice versa.
+Backward Transfers in Zendoo are challenging due to the asymmetric design.
 On the other hand, the protocol allows great flexibility in sidechain design.
-There few limitations on how backward transfers and Withdrawal Certificates are generated besides those imposed through the CCTP.
+There few limitations on how Backward Transfers and Withdrawal Certificates are generated besides those imposed through the CCTP.

-Before we look into the actual backward transfer, we need to talk about two concepts that are introduced with the CCTP and that effect all backward transfers alike.
+Before we look into the actual Backward Transfers, we need to talk about two concepts that are introduced with the CCTP and that effect all Backward Transfers alike.

 ### Withdrawal Certificates

-The first concept is the Withdrawal Certificate which serves primarily as a container for backward transfers from a given sidechain.
-Additinally, Withdrawal Certificates serve as a liveness indicator for sidechains.
+The first concept is the Withdrawal Certificate which serves primarily as a container for Backward Transfers.
+Additionally, Withdrawal Certificates serve as a liveness indicator for sidechains.
 When there is no Withdrawal Certificate submitted for a given sidechain within a time period defined with the deployment of said sidechain, it is considered to be inactive by the mainchain and no further Withdrawal Certificates for that chain will be accepted by the mainchain.

-Grouping backward transfers comes with two advantages compared to broadcasting individual backward transfers to the mainchain.
+Grouping Backward Transfers comes with two advantages compared to broadcasting individual Backward Transfers to the mainchain.
 First, it reduces the amount of communication between chains.
 If you consider a system with a single sidechain this advantage could be considered negligible - in a system with tens and potentially hundreds of sidechains not so much.
 Second, it reduces the computational burden on the sidechain.
 Remember how each Withdrawal Certificate has a SNARK proof attached, which authorizes the transaction and proves the correct state transitions within the sidechain.
 Generating this proof comes at a computational cost which is reduced by broadcasting sidechain updates to the mainchain.

 Note that the mainchain consensus protocol does not impose any rules on how exactly a Withdrawal Certificate should be generated and by whom it should be submitted.
 It is up to the sidechain to define corresponding procedures.

 ### Withdrawal Epochs

-The concept of withdrawal epochs is introduced as a period of mainchain blocks in which a sidechain is collecting backward transfers to be broadcast to the mainchain.
-One withdraw certificate is submitted to the mainchain per withdraw epoch, acompanied by the proof that all state transitions are valid.
+The concept of withdrawal epochs is introduced as a period of mainchain blocks in which a sidechain is collecting Backward Transfers to be broadcast to the mainchain.
+One withdraw certificate is submitted to the mainchain per withdraw epoch, accompanied by the proof that all state transitions are valid.

 ![Withdrawal Epochs in Zendoo](/assets/post_files/technology/expert/4.2-cross-chain-transactions/withdrawal-epoch.jpg)

 The length of a withdrawal epoch, defined over a number of mainchain blocks, is fixed with the deployment of the sidechain.
 The choice of the withdrawal epochs length depends on parameters such as the block time of a sidechain.
 If blocks are produced at a high frequency, for instance because the sidechain is built for many small in-game payments, the withdrawal epoch in terms of mainchain blocks can be short.
-That way Withdrawal Certificates don't become too large in size due to the number of included backward transfers.
+That way Withdrawal Certificates don't become too large in size due to the number of included Backward Transfers.
 A sidechain primarily used to store data, e.g. for a supply chain tracking system, might choose a block time close to that of Horizen and a longer withdraw epoch compared to the in-game payment sidechain.

 ### Initiating a Backward Transfer on Sidechain

-A regular backward transfer in a UTXO based sidechain works very similar to a regular blockchain-internal transaction.
+A regular Backward Transfer in a UTXO based sidechain works very similar to a regular blockchain-internal transaction.
 A number of previously unspent transaction outputs is consumed as inputs, spending of which is authorized through digital signatures.
-Outputs meant to be spendable on the mainchain must specify the receivers mainchain address as well as the amount to be transferred.
+Outputs meant to be spendable on the mainchain must specify the receiver's mainchain address as well as the amount to be transferred.

-All backward transfers initiated within a single withdrawal epoch are first grouped into a *Backward Transfers Transaction* (BTTx).
+All Backward Transfers initiated within a single withdrawal epoch are first grouped into a *Backward Transfers Transaction* (BTTx).
 This is a regular multi-output transaction in which all outputs are spendable on the mainchain.
 This Backward Transfers Transaction is then placed in the Withdrawal Certificate to be broadcast on the mainchain.

 **Where in the output is the information included, that it is meant to be transferred to mainchain?
-In Forward transfers the ledgerId indicates a cross-chain transfer.
-How about backward transfers?**
+In Forward Transfers the ledgerId indicates a cross-chain transfer.
+How about Backward Transfers?**

 ### Initiating a Backwart Transfer on the Mainchain

-There might arise cases where a user needs to request a backward transfer directly from the mainchain.
+There might arise cases where a user needs to request a Backward Transfer directly from the mainchain.
 This could happen either because a sidechain is controlled by malicious actors, because it was implemented incorrectly or because it became inactive.
-Rather then trying to broadcast a backward transfer to all sidechain nodes, a user can instead use one of two mechansims that allow initiating backward transfers from the mainchain directly: *Backward Transfer Requests* (BTRs) and *Ceased Sidechain Withdrawals* (CSWs).
+Rather then trying to broadcast a Backward Transfer to all sidechain nodes, a user can instead use one of two mechansims that allow initiating Backward Transfers from the mainchain directly: *Backward Transfer Requests* (BTRs) and *Ceased Sidechain Withdrawals* (CSWs).

 #### Backward Transfer Requests